msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

 create code to solve some problem.
-But instead of just listening and watching, you copy what they are writing into an Active Code window in your own book, so you can experiment with running the code and your will have a copy of the working program when it's done.
+But instead of just listening and watching, you copy what they are writing into an Active Code window in your own book, so you can experiment with running the code and you will have a copy of the working program in your own book when it's completed.

 The challenge for our first code-along is to instruct the ``turtle`` to draw an equilateral triangle instead of a square: